lakshitaa4/30dayschallenge/README.md

 # 30dayschallenge
-To practice understanding the dataset, establish effective feature engineering, hyperparameter tuning, and use of ml models, I'm doing this 30days challenge inspired by Abbas Ali.
+To practice understanding the dataset, establish effective feature engineering, hyperparameter tuning, and use of ml models, I'm doing this 30days challenge.
+Experimenting my way through machine learning.